bstatcomp/RandomCL/README.md

 1024-bit xorshift generator.
 State is shared between 32 threads.
 As it uses barriers, all threads of a work group must call the generator at the same time, even if they do not require the result.
 In `localRNGs.h` header is the function `RNGLocal::xorshift1024_local_mem` that calculates required state size given local size.
 See "examplePrintLocal".

 M. Manssen, M. Weigel, A. K. Hartmann, Random number generators for massively parallel simulations on GPU, The European Physical Journal-Special Topics 210 (1) (2012) 53–71.

+## Buffer Generation

+### `cl::Buffer generateRandomBuffer(unsigned int num, std::string generatorName, cl::CommandQueue queue, size_t global, size_t local, std::string type = "float", unsigned long long seed = 0)`
+Generates a buffer of random numbers (on a fast device using this and reading random numbers from global memory can be significantly slower than generating numbers on-the-fly in kerner where they are used).

+`num` how many numbers to generate
+`generatorName` which RNG to use.
+Valid is any name of RNG implemented in RandomCL `queue` OpenCL CommandQueue to use
+`global` number of threads to use for generation `local` number of threads in a work group
+`type` type of numbers to generate.
+Valid options are: "float", "double", "uint", "ulong" `seed` set seed for repeatable generation.